tobegit3hub/seagull/docs/2014-10-19-seagull-dockerhub-page.md

 # Seagull Dockerhub Page

 [中文文档](2014-10-19-seagull-dockerhub-page-zh.md)

 Dockerhub page displays the images in official docker registry.
-You can search the images from docker hub in this page.
+You can search any image from docker hub in this page.

 ## Why We Need This

 Now we can search images in dockerhub page of seagull or in command-line interface.
 But why do we need both of them?

 I think seagul just helps to make it easy to search and view images in Web UI.
 It's not an important improvement but it actually works.